 - Your 4WD actuator is faulty

 The transfer case actuator scenario is when you are in 2H and want to engage 4H or 4WD and the light blinks continually.
+So you’re having trouble engaging 4WD from 2WD mode.

 Let’s now look at other reasons why your 4WD fails to engage.